gemseo/gemseo/doc_src/source/software/contributing_dev.rst

 =====================

 This page contains information about |g| development and how to contribute to it.
+The source code of |g| is available on `gitlab`_, this is the place where code contributions shall be submitted.
 Note also that it is required to accompany any contribution with a Developer Certificate of Origin, certifying that the contribution is compatible with |g| software licence.